jeffwils/grails-spring-security-saml/CONTRIBUTING.md

 Or better yet, use your gitflow tooling.

-Please ensure you provide quality commit messages, and in the PR please details what testing you have undertaken.
+Please ensure you provide [quality commit messages](https://chris.beams.io/posts/git-commit/), and in the PR please detail what testing you have undertaken.
 Also, ideally provide some unit and/or integration tests as part of your PR.

 ### Gitflow Setup